HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 Compression level is a parameter given to the encoder adjusting the amount of effort the encoder is applying to find redundancy in the input, to consequently achieve higher compression density.

-Brotli encoding allows compression levels from 0 to 11, while Gzip uses levels 1 to 9 as well as higher optimal compression such as with Zopfli, indicated `opt` in the graph below.
+Brotli encoding allows compression levels from 0 to 11, while Gzip uses levels 1 to 9.
+On top of that, the Zopfli compressor provides a higher level of compression for Gzip, indicated `opt` in the graph below.
 A higher compression level results in slower compression, but does not substantially affect the decompression speed, even making it slightly faster.

 We used the HTTPArchive `summary_response_bodies` data table to analyze the compression levels currently used on the web.
 This is estimated by re-compressing the responses with different compression level settings and taking the closest actual size, based on around 14000 compressed responses that used Brotli, and 14000 that used Gzip.